jamesakm/Terraform-Information/README.md

 ![image](https://user-images.githubusercontent.com/27748402/202867468-ab7581cb-8f8e-4740-a22c-9704dfe8da23.png)

-This module is to display the Product, current Release, Version and Website details in JSON format.
+This module is to display the Product, current Release, Version and Website details only in JSON format as below.